Why Are We Continuing to Make Life-Saving Addiction Treatment So Hard to Access?

 The stigma of addiction has created different rules for how we treat this disease.
 Pain management physicians are allowed to treat patients with buprenorphine (Suboxone) as needed; only when this same drug is applied to addiction is there federal oversight.
 Other disease specialties don’t involve such extreme treatment limitations and enforcement by the Drug Enforcement Agency and other government agencies, which only further ostracizes a disease that is already broadly viewed with suspicion as a moral failure.
 No wonder so many physicians reject addiction medicine as a specialty.

 What happened in Indiana points to the fragility of the medical treatment drug rehab ecosystem for opioid addiction.
-We can’t solve the opioid crisis if we make it exceedingly difficult for providers to do their work and for patients to find drug rehab providers who can treat them.
+We can’t solve the opioid crisis if we make it exceedingly difficult for providers to do their work and for patients to find drug rehab providers who can treat them with medically assisted treatments like Suboxone treatment.
 Policymakers regularly beseech providers to adopt the successful practice of addiction medicine.
 Now we must implore policymakers to remove the regulatory barriers that drive providers away from this practice.